star-cats/blinky-dome/mood-controller.md

 - Single trigger impulse on start, but the "smooth map" value is this decay.
 - config vlaue is just that decay duration.
 - UI is the config params and a simple vertical meter of the output pulse.

+---

+# Clarifications (resolved before implementation)

+These answer questions the spec above left open.
+Where they conflict with a loose reading of the text above, these win.

+## Wiring between modulators

+PrimaryController publishes its state through a static registry of live instances.
+The supporting modulators auto-bind to the single active controller and output 0 (saying so in their UI) when there isn't one.
+Controllers deregister on dispose so a project reload doesn't leak a stale reference.

+Children read the controller through monotonic counters rather than "did it happen this frame" flags, so they behave correctly regardless of what order the engine runs the modulators in.
+Worst case a child acts one frame late.

+## Intensity

+The three band inputs combine as a weighted sum with configurable per-band weights, normalized by their total.
+Defaults: Low 0.5, Mid 0.3, High 0.2.

+That single figure is then RC smoothed with separate charge and discharge time constants (defaults 0.15s charge, 1.5s discharge) to produce the smoothed intensity everything downstream uses.
+It is also PrimaryController's own modulator value, so the controller can be mapped directly.

+## Min BPM is a hard floor

+An interval implying a tempo below Min BPM (default 95) is rejected outright: it never enters the averaging window, and the previous tempo holds.
+Nothing is doubled or halved to bring it into range -- octave folding stays removed.
+A genuinely slower track therefore never locks, which is the intended trade.

+A gap longer than several beats is still treated separately as a dropout, which resyncs the phase without contributing an interval.

+## The high band is not beat-tracked

+Only the Low input drives the beat clock.
+Mid and High contribute to intensity only.
+The separate hi-hat tracking that existed before this refactor is dropped.

+Consequently "hand off to driving when two high beats" means two high-confidence *bass* beats -- the same trigger as DRIVING from any other state.
+A high confidence beat is a sighting that cleared debounce, the Min BPM floor and the outlier filter while confidence was at least 0.5.
+Two consecutive ones enter DRIVING.

+## Mood transition details

+- Initial state is AMBIENT.
+- DRIVING is entered from any state on two consecutive high-confidence bass beats.
+- DRIVING -> AMBIENT when no bass sighting has arrived for `beats until ambient` beats at the current tempo (default 6).
+- AMBIENT -> BUILDING requires at least 4s in AMBIENT and smoothed intensity higher than it was N seconds ago by more than a configured amount (defaults +0.10 over 3s).
+The DRIVING rule preempts this whenever bass returns, so "while there are no bass beats" needs no separate test.
+- BUILDING -> AMBIENT when no new intensity peak has been set for 10 continuous seconds.
+The peak resets on entry to BUILDING, so this reads as "the build stalled".

+## Output envelopes

+The beat envelope is exp(-t*k/10) with t in seconds, matching the existing
+convention: the output falls to 1/e after 10/k seconds.
+A literal exp(-k*t) with k ranging to 100 would be instantaneous and unusable.

+DropTracker's ramp is linear from 1 to 0 over its configured duration, as specified, and it fires only on the BUILDING -> DRIVING edge -- not on AMBIENT -> DRIVING.

+## Gating

+- DriveTracker is gated by an RC follower toward 1 in DRIVING and 0 elsewhere, with a configurable time constant defaulting to about 2 seconds.
+- AmbientTracker has no mood gate at all.
+Its smoothed-intensity multiplier does the shaping, so it never leaves a hole between states.

+The supporting modulators emit on the controller's beat grid and have no shift or phase of their own; Shift stays a controller-level control.

+## Consequence for existing projects

+BeatTracker and UIBeatTracker are deleted.
+The two instances in Projects/FullCampLayout2026.lxp will not load and will appear as missing components.
+Settings to carry over to the new controller, for reference:

+    Bass Beat Tracker: Thresh 0.372, Min BPM 99.6, Avg 12, Lock 0.372, Shift -63.8ms
+    Hi-Hat Tracker:    dropped, no longer needed